yzmar4real/IntentNetworkAPI/README.md

 ## Step 4 - Use Postman or Other Suitable Client to Trigger the API

-1. Execute the API via Postman Client on the suggested port.
+1. Execute the API via Postman Client on the suggested port.(3443)

 ![SampleOutcomes001](SnapShot001.png)